-Which Graphic Card is Best for AI?
+Which Graphic Card Is Best for AI

 Besides the technological development of A.I., the computer system also needs to handle it.
 Since GPU technology is advancing at a remarkable rate, GPUs have become very common for machine learning purposes.
-Especially when you enhance or upscale the old video using Video Enhancer AI, a strong GPU will accelerate the speed.
+Especially when you enhance or upscale the old video using AVCLabs Video Enhancer AI, a strong GPU will accelerate the speed.
 So which graphic card is best for AI?

+CPUs are everywhere and can serve as more cost-effective options for running AI-based solutions compared to GPUs.
+However, finding models that are both accurate and can run efficiently on CPUs can be a challenge.
 Generally speaking, GPUs are 3X faster than CPUs.
 Here’s an example to serve as a reference for the rest of this post.
 The next graph shows the latency of an EfficientNet-B2 model on two different hardware: T4 GPU and Intel Cascade Lake CPU.
 As you can see, a forward pass on a CPU is 3X slower than a forward pass on a GPU.

 The longest and most resource-intensive phase of most deep learning implementations is the training phase.
 This phase can be accomplished in a reasonable amount of time for models with smaller numbers of parameters but as your number increases, your training time does as well.
 This has a dual cost; your resources are occupied for longer and your team is left waiting, wasting valuable time.

 Graphical processing units (GPUs) can reduce these costs, enabling you to run models with massive numbers of parameters quickly and efficiently.
 This is because GPUs enable you to parallelize your training tasks, distributing tasks over clusters of processors, and performing compute operations simultaneously.